 How?
-Because you’re helping to encourage and motivate happy customers to speak about you positively to others.
+Because you’re helping to motivate happy customers to speak about you positively to others.
 And delighted customers are your most powerful hidden sales force.

 I got the idea while I was at Eloqua.
 It was 2005, and great VC convinced me to spend a couple of weeks out in the field to understand how and why people bought my software.
-What I learned was when we sold software efficiently it was because there was tons of this advocacy involved.
+What I learned was when we sold software efficiently, it was because there was tons of this advocacy involved.
 There were multiple referrals on the way in.
-There were lots of case studies that were relevant on the website, the best references and those prospects went very quickly.
+Many case studies were relevant on the website, the best references, and those prospects went very quickly.

 At the time, Eloqua was a bootstrap startup, so selling our software quickly was super important.
 I got really excited about this idea of advocacy, but it turns it was way harder than I thought to generate consistent advocacy.
 That’s because we didn’t actually understand what motivated the advocates.

 I really wanted to understand better what motivated the advocates.
-Through some interviews and lots of other things like that, I began to figure out what drove advocacy and unfortunately, I couldn’t work on that at the time I was at Eloqua, but when I had a chance to transition out I had an opportunity to work on it at Influitive.
+Through some interviews and lots of other things like that, I began to figure out what drove advocacy.
+Unfortunately, I couldn’t work on that when I was at Eloqua, but when I had a chance to transition out, I had an opportunity to work on it at Influitive.

 On the macro level, there are three things that I’ve learned that are really important.

 The first was that people advocate more when they feel like their part of an exclusive tribe, like when they belong to something bigger than themselves, then that’s when you see a lot more advocacy.

 For example, you can see that at a sporting event.
 When you go to your local stadium, you’ll find people whose faces are painted in the team’s colors.
 Why do they do that?
 Well, they do that because they want to belong to something bigger.
 They want to be part of an exclusive tribe.